renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/Components/components-custom-components.md

 ### Outputs

 Outputs are defined in a class-level `outputs` list.
-When Langflow renders a component, each output becomes a connector point in the UI.
-When you connect something to an output, Langflow automatically calls the corresponding method and passes the returned object to the next component.
+When Aiexec renders a component, each output becomes a connector point in the UI.
+When you connect something to an output, Aiexec automatically calls the corresponding method and passes the returned object to the next component.

-An output is usually an instance of `Output` from `langflow.io`, with common parameters:
+An output is usually an instance of `Output` from `aiexec.io`, with common parameters:

 * **`name`**: The internal variable name.
 * **`display_name`**: The label shown in the UI.